 - your net worth has changed significantly

 - you have changed your mind as to who gets what

 - you have changed your life insurance coverage

 - tax laws have changed

-If any of these things have changed and you feel the changes impact on what your will should say, then your will needs to be changed.
+If any of these things have changed and you feel the impact of the change on what you will say, then your will needs to be changed.
 We cannot stress enough the importance of having a lawyer make those changes.
 You may run the risk of making certain provisions, if not the entire will, invalid if you do it yourself.
-Saving money is always prudent, but paying to have a will correctly drafted is one of the wisest investments you will make!
+Saving money is always prudent, but paying to have a will correctly be drafted is one of the wisest investments you will make!